Ranawaqas323421/terraform-S3-bucket/README.md

 terraform destroy

-Warning: Make sure you understand what resources will be deleted before running terraform destroy.
+⚠️ Warning: Make sure you understand what resources will be deleted before confirming terraform destroy.

 🧩 Terraform Module

-The reusable S3 module is located in:
+The reusable S3 module is located at:

 module/s3/

-Module Files
+Its structure is:

 module/s3/
 ├── main.tf
 ├── variable.tf